LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

 - Use decisions
 - Introduce random values

-This lab is inspired by a famous game played by children (and grown-ups, too) known as the number-guessing game.
-It is often played by two people but could be played by any number of people.
+This lab is inspired by a famous children's game known as the number-guessing game.
+We suppose two people are playing.

 The rules are: